tcapelle/moving_mnist/README.md

 ## Install

-It only uses fastai2 as dependency.
+It only uses fastai (version 2) as dependency.
 Check how to install at https://github.com/fastai/fastai2

 ## Example: